 Long-tail keywords are specific, targeted phrases with three or more words.
 While they may have a lower search volume, long-tail keywords are less competitive, and it can be easier for you to rank for them.

 Latent semantic indexing (LSI) keywords are related phrases to your target keyword.
-For example, if you’re writing about “content marketing,” LSI keywords could be “content for SEO,” “SEO-optimized articles,” and “SEO copywriting.”
+For example, if you’re writing about “content marketing,” LSI keywords could be “content for SEO,” “SEO friendly articles,” and “SEO copywriting.”
 You’ll want to include several LSI keywords to complement your target keyword.

 Your article will live in an ecosystem of other content.
 There will be competitors who are likely to create similar content.
 And there might be additional content on your website that complements the article.